longshotlabs/simpl-schema/README.md

 }
 ```

+**Note:** This only applies to shorthand definitions, not to the longhand definition.
+This example will throw an error `{ friends: { type: [String] } }` even though it was valid in [the meteor-version of this package](https://github.com/aldeed/meteor-simple-schema/).

 ### Multiple Definitions For One Key

 You can define two or more different ways in which a key will be considered valid: